-Qualcomm offers 2 products in the telecoms tech and media tech industries.
-Qualcomm's product portfolio comprises of connectivity infrastructure and carrier managed service technology.
+Qualcomm offers 2 products in the media tech and telecoms tech industries.
+Qualcomm's product portfolio comprises of connectivity infrastructure and broadband and VAS software.

 Subscribe for full access to Qualcomm's products in full detail